pub struct ContentSerializer<'w, 'i, W: Write> {

 fn serialize_unit_variant( self, _name: &'static str, _variant_index: u32, variant: &'static str, ) -> Result<Self::Ok, Self::Error>

-variant, then do nothing, otherwise
+If variant is a special $text variant, then do nothing, otherwise

-for XML name validity and writes <variant/>
+checks variant for XML name validity and writes <variant/>.

 Source§fn serialize_newtype_variant<T: ?Sized + Serialize>(